 Hertfordshire LEP invested in the project as part of its commitment to overcoming infrastructure issues that are holding back the economic development of the area, including providing funding for strategic road projects.
 Re-invigorating our places for the 21st Century is one of the priorities in our Strategic Economic Plan and we are working to deliver more housing and a good supply of employment land.
-Investing in Watford, with its excellent connections to London, also fulfills another one of our strategic aims to harness our relationships with London and elsewhere.
+Investing in Watford, with its excellent connections to London, also fulfills another one of our strategic aims to harness our relationship with London and elsewhere.

 The road was opened in November 2016 and has significantly improved access to Watford General Hospital which has improved emergency times for blue light vehicles.
 The successful launch of the new road has also opened up access to the rest of the site, enabling development.